Indicia-Team/support_files/Elasticsearch/README.md

 * Kibana

-The Elasticsearch documentation online describes installation in various scenarios so only brief notes are provided below.
+The Elasticsearch documentation online describes installation in various scenarios so only brief notes are provided below covering 2 scenarios, installing on Windows 10 using Elastic's zip downloads and installing on a Mac using the Homebrew package manager (https://brew.sh).

 ### Install Java